Video games in the United States: Epic Games

 Epic Games is an American video game and software developer and publisher.
 Epic Games develops Unreal Engine, a commercially available game engine which also powers their internally developed video games.
 In 2014, Unreal Engine was named the "most successful video game engine" by Guinness World Records.
 More than 7.5 million developers are using Unreal Engine according to Epic CEO Tim Sweeney.
 Epic Games owns video game developers such as Psyonix, Mediatonic and Harmonix and popular video games such as Fortnite, Rocket League and Fall Guys.

 Valve

 The American firm Valve Corporation creates, publishes, and distributes digital video games.
-It is the company behind Half-Life, Counter-Strike, Portal, Team Fortress, Left 4 Dead, and Dota, as well as the software distribution platform Steam.
+It is the company behind Half-Life, Counter-Strike, Portal, Team Fortress 2, Left 4 Dead, and Dota, as well as the software distribution platform Steam.
 Steam is the largest digital distribution platform for PC gaming worldwide.
 There are over 30,000 titles on Steam, everything from AAA to indie.
 In 2022, Steam broke a worldwide record with more than 30 million people actively using Steam at the same time.
 Valve released the Steam Deck, a handheld console, in 2022.
-The Steam Deck has sold over 1 million units.
+The Steam Deck has sold over 1 million units that same year.
+In 2026, Valve released multiple hardware products including the Steam Controller (2026), Steam Machine, and Steam Frame.